 DETROIT, MI — National advocacy organization Children’s Rights and Michigan state officials announced today a new, modified settlement agreement that will reinvigorate what has been a plodding reform of the state’s struggling child welfare system — and ultimately produce genuine results for vulnerable children and families.

-The new agreement (PDF) was filed today in federal court to address the previous administration’s failures to meet the requirements of the original court order secured in 2008.
+The (PDF) was filed today in federal court to address the previous administration’s failures to meet the requirements of the original court order secured in 2008.
 Following a series of disappointing progress reports, Children’s Rights and the court-appointed monitor began negotiations earlier this year with newly-elected Governor Rick Snyder and his appointed Department of Human Services (DHS) director, Maura Corrigan, to create a new plan that will get the critical reform effort back on track.

 “This new settlement is truly a victory for the kids and families in Michigan,” said Sara Bartosz, senior staff attorney for Children’s Rights.
 “Gov. Snyder, Director Corrigan, and their team at DHS have demonstrated a truly laudable commitment to make reform happen.
 While the state has a long road ahead of it, it is extremely encouraging to see this new administration not only place child welfare as a top priority, but truly embrace reform.”